-Brand awareness is great, but your brand will not grow without a dedicated community.
+Brand awareness is great, but your brand won't grow without a dedicated community.
 Members need a platform to share information, gain knowledge, discuss, and collaborate with other members.
 This is what a brand community provides.

 Examples of Successful Brand Communities

 Some of the most successful brands in the world are in that position because of their ever-growing communities.
-Here are some examples:
+Here are a few examples: